esamattis/react-simple/README.md

 # Babel Plugin

-> This it totally optional!
+> This is totally optional!

 By default components created using `simple` do not get proper component name which means they won't get very helpful names in [React Developer Tools][devtools].